-Disneyland Paris is collaborating with over 50 artists from Marvel Comics and Studios to create 300+ pieces of artwork, including comic book covers, posters, illustrations from films, storyboards, original sketches and more for Disney’s Hotel New York – The Art of Marvel.
+Disneyland Paris collaborated with over 50 artists from Marvel Comics and Studios to create 300+ pieces of artwork, including comic book covers, posters, illustrations from films, storyboards, original sketches and more for Disney’s Hotel New York – The Art of Marvel.

 As you might know, Hotel New York has been completely closed during this reimagining, which will introduced entirely redesigned guest rooms with a contemporary vibe, featuring Marvel artwork in each room and a subtle nod to the legendary Iron Man in all Empire State Club rooms.
 Suites will be themed to specific characters, like Avengers and Spider-Man.

-Disney’s Hotel New York – The Art of Marvel will also be the first hotel where guests can have heroic encounters with iconic Marvel super heroes in a special location called Super Hero Station.
+Disney’s Hotel New York – The Art of Marvel is the first hotel where guests can have heroic encounters with iconic Marvel super heroes in a special location called Super Hero Station.
 In addition to morning meet & greets, guests can there will be unique Marvel photo locations such as the Collector’s Collection from the Guardians of the Galaxy, Thor’s hammer, and more.

 While this isn’t our preferred route for the resort’s reimagining, the underlying Art Deco style looks nice, and the artwork appears tastefully integrated into the design.
 Plus, the previous “Big Apple” incarnation of Hotel New York was woefully dated and tired, and it desperately needed something.

-Here, guests will interact with their favorite characters over multiple stages.
-In the first room, guests will sing and learn to dance with Anna, Kristoff, and Sven.
-In the second room, guests will step into the ice palace and will sing in unison the key song Let It Go with Elsa.
+During Frozen: A Musical Invitation, guests interact with their favorite characters over multiple stages.
+In the first room, guests sing and learn to dance with Anna, Kristoff, and Sven.
+In the second room, guests will step into the ice palace and sing in unison the key song Let It Go with Elsa.

-Studio D – Coming in Spring 2020 to Walt Disney Studios Park is Studio D. Here, children and their families will be welcomed at a brand-new interactive show in the company of Mickey, Minnie and their friends from Disney Junior.
+Studio D – Another addition to Walt Disney Studios Park is Studio D. Here, children and their families are welcomed at a brand-new interactive show in the company of Mickey, Minnie and their friends from Disney Junior.

 Studio D is a small-scale production–like a dance party for small children, who will have the chance to sing and dance alongside their favorite Disney characters.